Atlantic Studies in History, Culture and Society

 Short Description

-Teaching staff: members of the Centre for Atlantic and Global Studies from the History Department (African and Latin American History), the Institute of Sociology (Sociology and Cultural Anthropology), the Department of Romance Languages and Literatures (Spanish Studies, Literature and Linguistics), the English Department (English Studies and American Studies) and the History of Religions Section.
+Teaching staff comes from the History Department (African and Latin American History, Ancient, Medieval, Modern and Contemporary History), but also from the Institute of Sociology (Sociology and Cultural Anthropology), the Department of Romance Languages and Literatures (Spanish Studies, Literature and Linguistics), the English Department (English Studies and American Studies) and the Institute for the Study of Religions.
+The track Interdisciplinary studies is organized by the Centre for Atlantic and Global Studies (CEAGS).

 Particular advantages of the course:

-• Integrated period abroad related to the professional field while at university (cooperative agreements with universities in countries such as Chile, Costa Rica, Jamaica, Canada, Mexico, Senegal and the USA, international placement exchange)
+- Integrated period abroad related to the professional field while at university (cooperative agreements with universities in countries such as Chile, Costa Rica, Canada, Mexico, Senegal, Ghana and the USA, international internship exchange)

-• Acquisition of empirical research skills in the integrated research learning module, e.g. in cooperation with local institutions and international visiting lecturers
+- Acquisition of empirical research skills in the Research-Training Module, e.g. in cooperation with local institutions and international visiting lecturers

 Professional skills:

-- Violence and conflict resolution, interculturality and legal pluralism, political participation, social and solidarity movements, universal human rights, religions and ethnicity as a political resource
+- Conflict dynamics and conflict resolution in the Atlantic, as well as adjacent regions: violence and conflict resolution, e.g. Central American peace processes, interculturality and legal pluralism, political participation, social and solidarity movements, global human rights, religions and ethnicity as political resources

-Relations between Africa, the Americas (in particular Latin America and the Caribbean) and Europe from the 15th century to the globalised present, focusing on the South Atlantic (in its global contexts)
+- Relations between Africa, the Americas (in particular Latin America and the Caribbean) globalization, locality and transcultural spaces up to the present, focusing on the South Atlantic and Europe in its global contexts in distinctly historical perspective

-Interdisciplinary theoretical approaches (historical, sociological-cultural anthropological, linguistic, literature and cultural scientific, religious), empirical research practice
+- Interdisciplinary theoretical approaches (historical, with emphasis on global history and historical anthropology, sociological, cultural anthropological, linguistic, literatary and cultural studies or religious studies approaches), empirical research practice

 Structure of the degree programme: